Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 Poor sleep affects your mood and brain health and negatively impacts your immune system.

 Shorter durations are associated with increased suffering from the common cold.
-The function of sleep in altering immune responses must be determined to understand how deprivation increases susceptibility to viral, bacterial, and parasitic infections.
+To understand how deprivation increases susceptibility to viral, bacterial, and parasitic infections, the function of sleep in altering immune responses must be determined.

-The bottom line is that you need to make sleep part of your overall self-care routine.
+The bottom line is that you must make sleep part of your overall self-care routine.

 Bedtime Routine Ideas